How to Build Cybersecurity Awareness: Steps, Tips, and Best Practices

 The following table outlines common cybersecurity threats and awareness responses:

-Common Challenges in Building Cybersecurity Awareness
+Common Challenges When Building Cybersecurity Awareness

 Here are some practical steps to strengthen awareness: